jonlhart88/ESM267-JonathanHart-webmap/docs/index.md

 ### <u>Explore The Map</u>

-Use the map above to explore these notable examples of the Central Coast's unrelenting expansion into the WUI; our unrelenting desire to live on the edge throughout the state is causing devastation in communities year after year due to catastrophic wildfire.
+Use the interactive map below to explore the Central Coast's unrelenting expansion into the WUI; our unrelenting desire to live on the edge throughout the state is causing devastation in communities year after year due to catastrophic wildfire.

 #### Map Layer Descriptions: